pwoodworth-jefcoats/climate-indicators/Indicator_Dashboard/Descriptions/MD50_description.md

 research.

 **Status of the Indicator**
-The mean monthly phytoplankton cell size was 1.54 *μ*m Equivalent Spherical Diameter (ESD) in 2023.
-Monthly mean cell size ranged from 1.19–1.88 *μ*m ESD during the year, within the range of values observed over the period of record (1.15–1.89 *μ*m ESD).
-Over the period of record, there has been weakly significant decline in monthly median phytoplankton size.
-Over the time series, median phytoplankton size has declined by 0.084 *μ*m ESD, or by 5.3%.
-The monthly anomaly has declined as well, by 0.069 *μ*m ESD.
-Average estimated median phytoplankton size was below average across much of the fishing grounds, particularly north of about 30°N.
+The mean monthly phytoplankton cell size for 2025 was 1.5 *μ*m Equivalent Spherical Diameter (ESD), ranging from 1.19–1.73 *μ*m ESD during the year.
+These values remain within the historical records (1.15–1.89 *μ*m ESD).
+Over the full time series, the median phytoplankton size experienced a weakly significant decline of 0.096 *μ*m ESD (6%), accompanied by a 0.081 *μ*m ESD decrease in the monthly mean anomaly.
+Average estimated median phytoplankton size was below average across much of the fishing grounds, particularly north of 30°N.

 **Indicator Data**
 Description: Median phytoplankton cell size can be estimated from